shishir36982/shopping-cum-blog/README.md

 Mysql

-Main theme centric to this was a platform for student centric items with basic functionalities such as
+Main theme centric to this was , a platform for student centric items with basic functionalities such as

-CONTACT
+1.CONTACT
-ADD to CART / remove
+2.ADD to CART / remove
-BLOGGING - add / remove /edit
+3.BLOGGING - add / remove /edit

-Great UI features due to use of bootstrap 3.0 and usage of CSS A begginer friendly project of my own
+Great UI features due to use of bootstrap 3.0 and usage of CSS A begginer friendly project of my own.